Traeger Smoked Duck Breast

 My Favorite Wood Chips for Duck Breast

 The best wood chips for smoking duck breast are fruity wood chips like Cherry, Maple, Apple, or Pecan.
-You can combine wood chips as well, for example, cherry offers mild to medium smoke that is sweet slightly fruity, and ties in well with oak wood.
+You can combine wood chips as well, for example, cherry offers mild to medium smoke that is slightly sweet and fruity, and ties in well with oak wood.

 Looking for more sides for your duck?